NullBrunk/FTPy/README.md

 # 📖 Changelog

 > [!IMPORTANT]
-> All notable changes to this project will be documented in this file.
+> All notable changes to this project will be documented here.

 ```bash
 # [1.0] - 12 mai 2023